 Bloody Sunday – also known as the Bogside Massacre – was an incident that took place on the 30th of January 1972 in the Bogside area.
 British soldiers shot 26 unarmed civilians during a peaceful protest march organized by the Northern Ireland Civil Rights Association and the Northern Resistance Movement against internment.
 Fourteen people died: thirteen were killed outright, while the death of another man four months later due to his severe injuries.
 Many of the victims were shot while as they fled from the bullets fired by soldiers and some were shot as they tried to aid the wounded.

-We recommend going on a black taxi tour of the Belfast Peace Walls to dive further into the meaning and history of the walls, told by local people.
+We recommend going on a black taxi tour of the Belfast Peace Walls to dive further into the meaning and history of the walls.
+Local people from the two communities come together to deliver the black taxi tours.

 Have you ever visited the Peace Walls?
-What do you think of them? we would love to know 🙂
+What do you think of them?
+We would love to know, comment below:)